-For an institution involved in an executive search or board development, Dr. Ebersole, as a former community college student and president, brings in-depth understanding regarding the mission and operation of this segment of higher education.
-While serving as president he guided the institution, following a very difficult time, to a place of stability and well-being through improved strategies of communication, initiating a structured and comprehensive planning processes, and implementing a budget management system that was transparent and responsible, yet incented institutional advancement.
+For an institution involved in an executive search or board development, Dr. Ebersole, as a former community college student and president, brings in-depth understanding regarding the mission and operation of community colleges.
+As president he guided the institution, following a very difficult time, to a place of stability and well-being through improved strategies of communication, initiating a structured and comprehensive planning processes, and implementing a budget management system that was transparent and responsible, yet incented institutional advancement.
 The board of trustees was appropriately involved in this transformation as the end result of stability and advancement was their directive.
 As Vice Chancellor for Academic Affairs he was called upon to build a sense of institutional confidence and trust within a faculty body that was unsettled.

 Dr. Ebersole thoroughly understands the complexities of president and board communication, the imperative to effectively integrate diverse personalities, and the means to articulate well defined president and board roles.
-He has consistently demonstrated success at garnering genuine support and confidence of a faculty and community, all while maintaining a focus on the most important goal of student success.
-His personality as a listener, mediator, and problem solver is a good fit for an executive search, and for board development training, particularly for mid-sized and smaller colleges as he understands the unique culture of such institutions.
+He has consistently demonstrated success at garnering support and confidence of a faculty and community, all while maintaining a focus on the most important goal of student success.
+His personality as a listener, mediator, and problem solver has proven to serve well in the process of recruiting and finding the right fit in an executive search, as well as for board development training; particularly for mid-sized and smaller colleges as he understands the culture of such institutions.

-Dr. Ebersole currently serves on a university foundation board, and is president of a community Rotary club.
-As a consultant for the Association of Community College Trustees Dr. Ebersole is actively facilitating board development retreats throughout the country, and has led community college presidential searches.
+Dr. Ebersole serves on the board of an HBCU university foundation, and is past president of a Rotary club.
+As a consultant for the Association of Community College Trustees Dr. Ebersole continues contribute to the development of the community college mission.